MultiSafepay/docs/content/my-account/currencies.md

 2. Go to **Finance > Balance > Add bank account**.
 3. Process a bank transfer in the new currency to confirm the business bank account.

-Once your new business bank account has been approved by the Risk Team, you can process payouts without currency conversion.
+Once your new business bank account has been approved by the Risk Team, you can process <<glossary:payouts>> without currency conversion.
 </details>
 <br>